TBERT31/example-architecture-microservices-java/README.md

 ![image](https://github.com/user-attachments/assets/b1dc006d-1ed0-4507-b160-3baa821bb61c)

-Copy the value to update the environment variable file (.env.local) of the nextjs-frontend.
+Paste the client-secret in order to update the environment variable file (.env.local) of the nextjs-frontend.

 ### Start the Product Service